-In commercial real estate there are particular stages of competence that will allow you to succeed and progress in the industry.
-Should you choose to improve these factors deliberately, your success in the industry will be fast tracked.
+In commercial real estate, there are particular stages of competence that will allow you to succeed and progress in the industry.
+Should you choose to improve these factors deliberately, your success in the industry will be fast-tracked.

-The Fast or Slow Track?
+The Real Estate Career Fast or Slow Track?

 Most salespeople in the industry struggle for a number of years with the factors of competence.
 They gain competence slowly through experience.
-This can be changed and fast tracked through practice and education, however it always comes down to the individual and what they do to push themselves forward in the process.
+This can be changed and fast-tracked through practice and education, however, it always comes down to the individual and what they do to push themselves forward in the process.